JimCampagno/GCD-iOS/README.md

 A-4:
 A-5:

-If As tasks all ran at the same time, it would be called a **concurrent queue**.
+If `A`s tasks all ran at the same time, it would be called a **concurrent queue**.
 It would instead look something like this:

 A-1: -----> en route
 A-2: -----------> en route